Harry & Meghan: Political response

 While understanding of Harry and Meghan's issue with media intrusion, the employment minister Guy Opperman described them as "a very troubled couple" that "are utterly irrelevant to this country and the progress of this country and the royal family."
 Bob Seely, the Conservative MP for the Isle of Wight, described the documentary as "a political issue" as Harry was "trashing his family and monetizing his misery for public consumption" and "attacking some important institutions."
 He announced plans for bringing forward a short private member's bill to amend the 1917 Titles Deprivation Act that, if passed, would be followed by MPs voting on a resolution that would enable the Privy Council to strip the couple of their royal status.
 Leader of the Opposition Keir Starmer said that he had not watched the documentary and expressed opposition to Seely's proposal to strip Harry and Meghan of their royal titles, saying that "politicians are a bit too quick to express views" and should not be involved in Royal matters.
 Tim Loughton, the Conservative MP for East Worthing and Shoreham, reacted by saying he was "ashamed that this deeply embarrassing couple bear the title of our great county.
 It is time to take the title back from someone so clearly lacking any respect."

-In response to the documentary's claim that the 2016 Brexit referendum sparked an outbreak of "jingoism and nationalism", Lord Frost, the Brexit negotiator under Boris Johnson, said: "This smear just does not stand up to examination.
+In response to the documentary's statement that the 2016 Brexit referendum sparked an outbreak of "jingoism and nationalism", Lord Frost, the Brexit negotiator under Boris Johnson, said: "This smear just does not stand up to examination.
 All opinion surveys show that Britain is an unusually welcoming country to people of all backgrounds, has among the lowest levels of racism in Europe, and is most positive about diversity...[The Sussexes] are either ignorant of the real facts or making deliberately incorrect claims for political reasons."
 British broadcaster and former leader of the UK Independence Party and Reform UK party Nigel Farage believed the agenda behind the documentary was for Meghan to launch a political career: "They're playing the victim, they're making loads of money off the back of it, and this is all for her to launch her political career in the next two or three years."